rh-amarin/watermill-example/README.md

-# Watermill Pub/Sub Abstraction
+# Watermill Pub/Sub Abstraction with CloudEvents

-A simple abstraction layer over Watermill library (v1.5.1) for publishing and subscribing to messages, making it easy to switch between different message brokers (RabbitMQ, Google Pub/Sub) with minimal code changes.
+A simple abstraction layer over Watermill library (v1.5.1) for publishing and subscribing to messages using CloudEvents format, making it easy to switch between different message brokers (RabbitMQ, Google Pub/Sub) with minimal code changes.

 ## Features

+- **CloudEvents Format**: All messages are transmitted using the CloudEvents specification
 - **Simple Abstraction**: Clean interface for publish/subscribe operations
 - **Multiple Brokers**: Support for RabbitMQ and Google Pub/Sub
 - **Easy Broker Switching**: Change brokers by updating configuration only
 - **Load Balancing**: Multiple subscribers can share the same topic subscription
 - **Docker Examples**: Ready-to-use examples with Docker Compose
+- **Type-Safe Events**: NodePoolEvent type with cluster and pool information

 ## Project Structure